AntoCuc/GpxSplitter/README.md

 Building from source
 --------------------

-If you are not particularly interested in building the software yourself download one of the executables and go to "Running the software".
+If you are not particularly interested in building GpxSplitter yourself download one of the executables and jump to "Running the software".

 ### Dependencies ###

-To clone the software from Github:
+To clone GpxSplitter from Github:
  - git 2.7.0 or greater

-To build the software:
+To build the source code:
  - Oracle JDK 8 or greater
  - Apache Maven 3.3 or greater

-To run the downloaded software:
+To run the downloaded GpxSplitter executable:
  - Oracle/Open Java Runtime 8 or greater

 ### Building ###